henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

     def __eq__(self, other):
         return self.__class__ == other.__class__ == Vec0
     def __repr__(self):
         return "Vec0()"
 ```

 This is a lot of boilerplate to wrap a single number, and it doesn’t give us any arithmetic we don’t already have.
 Adding and multiplying Vec1 scalar objects is just addition and multiplication of the underlying numbers:

 For this reason, we probably will never need a Vec1 class.

-But it is important to know that numbers on their own are vectors.
-The set of all real numbers (including integers, fractions, and irrational numbers like 𝜋𝜋) is denoted as ℝ, and it is a vector space in its own right.
+> numbers on their own are vectors.
+The set of all real numbers (including integers, fractions, and irrational numbers like 𝜋𝜋) is denoted as `ℝ`, and it is a vector space in its own right.
 This is a special case where the scalars and the vectors are the same kind of objects.

 Coordinate vector spaces are denoted `ℝn`, where n is the dimension or number of coordinates.
 For instance, the 2D plane is denoted as `ℝ2` and 3D space is denoted as `ℝ3`.
-As long as you use real numbers as your scalars, any vector space you stumble across is some ℝn in disguise.1 This is why we need to mention the vector space ℝ, even if it is boring.
+As long as you use real numbers as your scalars, any vector space you stumble across is some `ℝn` in disguise.1 This is why we need to mention the vector space `ℝ`, even if it is boring.
 The other vector space we need to mention is the zero-dimensional one, `ℝ0`.
 This is the set of vectors with zero coordinates that we can describe as empty tuples or as a Vec0 class inheriting from Vector:

-That covers it for coordinate vectors of dimensions zero, one, two, three, or more.
-Now, when you see a vector in the wild, you’ll be able to match it up with one of these vector spaces.

 ### identifying vector spaces in the wild

 Let’s return to an example from chapter 1 and look at a data set of used Toyota Priuses.
-In the source code, you’ll see how to load the data set generously provided by my friend Dan Rathbone at CarGraph.com.
 To make the cars easy to work with, I’ve loaded them into a class:

-It would be useful to think of CarForSale objects as vectors.
+It would be useful to think of CarForSale objects as **vectors**.
 Then, for example, I could average them together as a linear combination to see what the typical Prius for sale looks like.
 To do that, I need to retrofit this class to inherit from Vector.

 How can we add two cars?
 The numeric fields model_year, mileage, and price can be added like components of a vector, but the string properties can’t be added in a meaningful way.
 (Remember, you saw that we can’t think of strings as vectors.)
 When we do arithmetic on cars, the result is not a real car for sale but a virtual car defined by its properties.
 To represent this, I'll change all the string properties to the string “(virtual)” to remind us of this.
 Finally, we
 can’t add datetimes, but we can add time spans.
-In figure 6.3, I use the day I retrieved the data as a reference point and add the time spans since the cars were posted for sale.
+I use the day I retrieved the data as a reference point and add the time spans since the cars were posted for sale.

 The sum of the first two cars is evidently a Prius from model year 4012 (maybe it can fly?) with 306,000 miles on it and going for an asking price of $6,100.
 It was posted for sale at 3:59 AM on the same day I looked at CarGraph.com.
 This unusual car doesn’t look too helpful, but bear with me, averages (as shown in the following) look a lot more meaningful: